anandu06dev/ng4StarterKit/README.md

 ## Navigation Patterns

-As mentioned before, the Angular router module is a resource-oriented engine (HATEOAS) where we have limited possibilities with regards to arbitrary interaction and navigation patterns.
-The most commonly used navigation patterns are master - master and master - details:
+As mentioned before, the router engine is a resource-oriented engine (HATEOAS) where we have limited possibilities with regards to arbitrary interaction and navigation patterns.
+The most commonly used navigation patterns are:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)

-Indeed secondary (auxiliary) and componentless (master - children) routes allows us to initiate multiple components on the same URL, but bringing limitations and sacrifices to a non-standard pattern that does not comply with RESTful URL patterns.
+Indeed secondary (auxiliary) and componentless (master - children) routes allow us to initiate multiple components on the same URL, but bringing limitations and sacrifices to a non-standard pattern that does not comply with RESTful practices.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Aux.PNG)